 Marine Section Board of Directors (@SCBMarine)

 You can reach the SCB Marine board with general enquiries by emailing firstname.lastname@example.org.
-To reach a specific board member, click the icons beside their name to email them or find them on Twitter.
+To reach a specific board member, email us or click on the Twitter links above.

 If you are interested in being a member of the Marine Board, you must be a member of SCB and a member of the Marine Section.
 Generally, 2 to 4 board members are elected annually.
 The Call for Nominations goes out in November or December, and the election runs in December.
 Each year section members receive a notice via the Marine Listserv about the open positions and the start of the election process.
 For more information about getting involved with this board, please contact a board member or email@example.com.
 Each Marine Section board member is a volunteer and serves a three-year term.
 Terms are staggered such that not all officers retire each year.